 A balancing shift in our Thai Massage training style

 At Thai Healing Massage Academy we have shifted towards more upper body work.
-A high percentage of the therapy requests of our clients have been issues with neck, shoulders, and back.
+A high percentage of the therapy requests of our clients have been issues with the neck, shoulders, and back.

 This doesn’t mean that leg work is less important or should be neglected.